 I don’t need to tell you about the importance of a healthy heart!
 This vital organ is exactly that … vital!
 Luckily, incorporating flaxseed into your diet is an excellent way to boost the health of your heart and keep it healthy.
 Based on research, “eating foods high in alpha-linolenic acid-like flaxseed oil might help prevent and treat heart disease.”

-A few studies have looked at the effect of ALA on heart health and the results are promising!
+A few studies have looked at the effect of ALA on heart health, and the results are promising!
 For instance, one study found “that people who eat a diet high in ALA are less likely to have a fatal heart attack,” while a separate study looked specifically at women “who ate high levels of ALA (1.5 grams per day) [and found they] had a 46 percent lower risk of sudden cardiac death than those who ate the lowest amount of ALA (about half a gram per day).”

 3. Fights Cancer

-In the backs of our minds, we’re all aware of the boogie man that is cancer and that we’re all susceptible.
+In the back of our minds, we’re all aware of the boogie man that is cancer and that we’re all susceptible.
 With that said, there are lots of things you can do between diet and lifestyle to help give your body the fighting agents it needs.
 Flaxseed oil happens to be one of these awesome natural agents!

-Not only has flaxseed been proven beneficial via studies — for instance, one study found that “flaxseed oil benefits may include helping prevent the growth of breast tumors” — but it’s actually been included in “natural treatment diets like the Budwig diet protocol for cancer.”
+Not only has flaxseed been proven beneficial via studies — for instance, one study found that “flaxseed oil benefits may include helping prevent the growth of breast tumors” — but it’s been included in “natural treatment diets like the Budwig diet protocol for cancer.”
 In the highly respected journal Nutrition and Cancer, it was found that the “ALA in flaxseed oil reduced cancer cell growth and induced apoptosis, which is programmed cell death of cancer cells.”

 How Flaxseed Oil Trumps Fish Oil